Why All Freelancers Should Exercise

 Keeping your body healthy helps you to avoid illness.
 In addition to exercising more, I’ve been taking more vitamins and probiotics.
 I drink more water, try to cut out more sugar, and in general just sleep better.

 I’m convinced that all of this has helped me to avoid getting sick.
 Sure, I get a cold now and then but I don’t get sick like I used to.
 The stronger my body is, the better I can work, so it’s been great for my business since I haven’t had any sick days or downtime lately.

 It Lets You Create New Ideas

 I wish I would have known about the effect exercise has on my mind sooner.
 Yoga is one of the few times of day I can actually shut my mind off.
 Once I stop worrying about bills and to do lists, it opens my mind to new ideas.

 I’ve come up with some of my best business ideas while exercising.
 I’ve thought of everything from book titles to complex ways to solve problems in my business.
 Just recently while exercising I remembered that I had excess airline miles tucked away to help my husband pay for a flight.
 I’d spend several days wondering how I was going to afford a $400 flight, and while my mind was clear, the answer just came to me, and I was able to buy his flight for under $100 using points plus cash.

-So you see, exercising not only helps you to stay healthier, it also allows you much needed downtime.
-Freelancers and small business owners are notorious for not taking time off, but just a few minutes of exercise a day can give you the much needed headspace to work through some business problems you may have or just get you prepared to conquer the rest of your day.
+So you see, exercising not only helps you to stay healthier, but it also allows you much-needed downtime.
+Freelancers and small business owners are notorious for not taking time off, but just a few minutes of exercise a day can give you the much-needed headspace to work through some business problems you may have or just get you prepared to conquer the rest of your day.